aulwardana/cids-sim-doc/docs/source/tutor/overview.rst

 .. note::

-    Check out the :doc:`tutor/dataset` section for further information about dataset.
+    Check out the :ref:`dataset` section for further information about dataset.

 **Simulation with Scenario 1**